-- Hormonal IUDs don't protect against STIs but you can use condoms at the same time. - You may experience some irregular vaginal bleeding in the first few months. - It involves a procedure to put the IUD inside and to remove from the uterus.
-Putting the IUD into the uterus can sometimes be a bit painful, especially if you haven't had children. - •There is a small chance of infection called pelvic inflammatory disease in the first three weeks after it's inserted. - •There is a small chance it can come out by itself. - •There is a small chance of hormonal side-effects such as acne and breast discomfort.
+- Hormonal IUDs don't protect against STIs but you can use condoms at the same time. - You will experience irregular vaginal bleeding in the first few months but in most cases this settles on it's own.
+If there is troublesome bleeding, a GP can provide some options to manage it. - It involves a procedure to put the IUD inside the uterus as well as when the IUD is removed.
+Putting the IUD into the uterus can sometimes be a bit painful, especially if you haven't had children. - There is a small chance it can come out by itself. - There is a small chance of hormonal side-effects such as acne and breast discomfort.

-Serious problems are rare with the hormonal IUD.
+It is rare to have serious health problems with the hormonal IUD.